OnsJannet/OverTheWire/0x00-bandit/lvl4.md

 ## Goal:
-The password for the next level is stored in a file called readme located in the home directory.
-The goal is to use this password to log into bandit1 using SSH.
-Whenever you find a password for a level, use SSH (on port 2220) to log into that level and continue the game.
+The password for the next level is stored in the only human-readable file in the inhere directory.
+Tip: if your terminal is messed up, try the “reset” command.

 ## SSH Information:
 Host: bandit.labs.overthewire.org </br>
 Port: 2220 </br>
-username: bandit0 </br>
+username: bandit4 </br>
-Password: bandit0
+Password: pIwrPrtPN36QITSp3EQaw936yaFoFgAB

 ## Used Commands: